Barney Frank, pioneering openly gay congressman, passes away at 86

 Barney Frank: One of the first openly gay US congressmen dies aged 86

-Barney Frank, one of the first openly gay members of the US Congress, has passed away at the age of 86.
-He spent his final weeks in hospice care at his home in Maine after a long and impactful career in politics.
+Barney Frank, one of the first openly gay members of the US Congress, has passed away at the age of 86 after a long career in public service, spending his final weeks in hospice care at his home in Maine.
+His contributions to American politics and ad...

 Editor-curated FT homepage stories spanning markets, business, world, and opinion.